Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah.

-What about the Windows people?
+What about the windows people?

-Well, that's at Meyer's store, Dave.
+Well, that's at my store, Dave.

 I know that.